Dr-Lego/gag-network/README.md

 - The `--data` option is useful when you want to update the underlying data without regenerating the visualization.
 - The `--preload` option is helpful when you've made changes to the visualization code but don't need to refresh the underlying data.

-After running the script, you can view the visualization by opening the `visualize/index.html` or `build/index.html` in a web browser.
+After running the script, you can view the visualization by opening `build/index.html` in a web browser.
 An up-to-date build can also be found at [Dr-Lego/gag-network-build](https://github.com/Dr-Lego/gag-network-build).